to help you

 Here is an outline of how it works:

-The core learning materials are housed within a structured online course, which we call the Core Curriculum.
+The core learning materials are housed within a structured online course, which are divided into two parts:

 Each video and a challenge that asks you to think.